migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L09.md

 Q. What is the person doing here?
 What is he or she looking into?

-...
-Looking into a mirror

 Q. What should they see?

-...
-The glory of God

 Q. When you look into the mirror - what do you see?

 Q. Is God glorified through your life?

-**\_ God's Glory reflected back to Him by us - through acts of devotion:**
+devotion:**

 S **Glorifying God in all that you do** - 1 Cor.
 10:31